Benefits and expenses

 Employers can tax benefits through their payroll by apportioning the value of the benefit across all paydays in the tax year and adding the value of the benefit to their employee’s taxable income.
 In this way, the employer deducts tax on the benefits from the employee’s pay throughout the year and therefore does not need to report them on a P11D.

-If employers are intending to payroll benefits they must tell both their employee and HMRC before the start of the tax year in question (HMRC may not be able to process changes in-year).
-This means that if you did not register for voluntary payroll by 5 April 2021, you cannot use it for the 2021/22 tax year and your first opportunity to use it will be the 2022/23 tax year.
-You will need to notify HMRC and your employee by 5 April 2022 if you decide to do this.
+If employers are intending to payroll benefits they must tell both their employee and HMRC before the start of the tax year in question.
+This means that if you did not register for voluntary payroll by 5 April 2023, you cannot use it for the 2023/24 tax year and your first opportunity to use it will be the 2024/25 tax year.
+You will need to notify HMRC and your employee by 5 April 2024 if you decide to do this.

 All expenses and benefits can be payrolled, apart from the following: